 Types Of Programmatic Video Ads and Available Metrics

 Several options are available to marketers who want to run programmatic video ads.
-One is an In-stream video ad, which appears within the video being watched and is placed either at the start, the middle, or end of the material.
+One is an In-stream video ad, which appears within the video being watched and is placed either at the start, the middle, or the end of the material.
 Ads that appear at the beginning, called the pre-rolls, are the most expensive since they have the highest viewing probability.

 Another type of video ad is the Outstream, which is not linked to other video materials.
 Instead, it is placed on web pages, giving advertisers more reach since the ad is not restricted to video content alone.
 Outstream ads can be placed on website banners, inside gaming platforms, or inserted between paragraphs.